 Delete the imported certificate chain

-If you'd like to stop using a Deep Security Manager certificate chain issued by a public CA, enter the following command:
+To stop using a Deep Security Manager certificate chain issued by a public CA, enter the following command:

 /opt/dsm/dsm_c -action agentHBPublicServerCertificate -delete